slowernews/wisdom-tldr/README.md

 > *'Practice makes perfect but doesn't make new.
 New comes from having a broader perspective.'*

-Try journaling.
-It works.
+Take more moments to be reflective.

 > *'Write your thoughts.
 Journal early before your inhibitions take in.'*

-> *'Take more moments to be reflective.
-Keep a journal to record the lessons you learn in life.
+> *'Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*

+> *'All truly great thoughts are conceived by walking.' -- Nietzsche*